xiaozhu1110/House-Prices-Regression/README.md

 ### 3. Code Snippet

-If you'd like to try out the models and reproduce the results, here's a Python code snippet that trains the models using a stacked ensemble:
+This is the Python code snippet that is used to train the models using a stacked ensemble:

 ```python
 from sklearn.ensemble import StackingRegressor